 The Franklin Quartet, named after the Age of Enlightenment polymath Benjamin Franklin, performs early string quartets on period instruments.
 They bring a spirit of curiosity, innovation, and meticulous research to their performances, with a special focus on reviving rarely heard 18th- and 19th-century string quartet repertoire.

-Individually, each member is a prolific recording artist with contributions to six Grammy-nominated albums.
+Individually, each member is a prolific recording artist whose career highlights include a GRAMMY win (2026) and contributions to six GRAMMY-nominated albums.
 They have extensive experience as specialists in historically informed performance practice and are highly sought after as soloists, chamber musicians, and orchestral leaders nationally and internationally.